Sign in →

 Sample tubes should be centrifuged within 2 hours of collection

-Gold tops are stable in original tubes for 24 hours DO NOT ALIQUOT
+Gold tops DO NOT ALIQUOT

 Aliquot Red tops